The Importance of Foraging Sustainably

 4/ Grow a Garden with Local Plants

 Consider growing a garden if you are planning to harvest a large quantity of a particular plant.
-I think this is particularly important if you are selling versus using a plant for personal use.
-Gardening with native plants will also help out your local bees and can provide a natural habitat for various species.
+This is particularly important if you are selling versus using a plant for personal use.
+Gardening with native plants will also help your local pollinators and can provide a natural habitat for various species.

 5/ Know Local Contaminants